jobic10/handy-helper/README.md

 * Keep your team number updated using the Options page.
 * For consistent filenames, ensure only **one Drive tab is open** at a time.

----

-Let me know if you'd also like the `description` line for GitHub (shorter tagline like:

-> *A one-click PDF saver for RLHF task workflows, using team-configurable filenames.*

-)